The Housing Policy Panel

-Listening, reading, and assessing information and identify critical points/issues
+Listening, reading, and assessing information and identifying critical points/issues

-Analysing information and use it to form opinions and conclusions
+Analysing information and using it to form opinions and conclusions

 Disseminate information and collate responses from within their business area to present any issues back to the Panel for discussion

 The Chairperson of the Housing Policy Panel fulfils the role of Tenant Advocate as described in the Tenant Participation Strategy for Northern Ireland.
 In addition, this person is responsible for the smooth running of Housing Policy Panel meetings, allowing all Housing Policy Panel members to have their say and ensuring meetings adhere to the group’s terms of reference.

 Find out more about the role and the duties of the Chairperson/Tenant Advocate.